Foreign policy of the Woodrow Wilson administration: Russia and its Revolution

-Entry into World War
+Entry into World War I

 Brokering peace

 From the outbreak of the war in 1914 until January 1917, Wilson's primary goal was using American neutrality to broker a peace conference that would end the war.
 In the first two years neither side was interested in negotiations.
 However, that changed in late 1916 when, Philip D. Zelikow argues, both sides were ready for peace negotiations, if Wilson would be the broker.
 However, Wilson waited too long, failed to realize the importance of his financial power over Britain, and put mistaken reliance on Colonel House and Secretary of State Robert Lansing, who undermined his proposals by encouraging Britain to stall.
 Zelikow emphasizes that German Chancellor Bethmann Hollweg was seriously interested in peace, but he had to fend off the demands of Paul von Hindenburg and Erich Ludendorff who were taking dictatorial control of Germany.
 Zelikow argues that when Wilson finally did make his peace proposal in January 1917, it was too little and too late, and instead of peace the war escalated.
 Hindenburg and Ludendorff had convinced the Kaiser that victory was at hand by using unrestricted submarine warfare, and moving troops in from the Russian front to smash the French and British front lines.

 Wilson's decision to enter the war came in April 1917, more than two and a half years after the war began.
 The main reasons were the German submarine campaign to sink American ships carrying supplies to Britain, and his determination to make the world safe for democracy.
 Joseph Siracusa argues that Wilson's own position evolved from, 1914 to 1917.
 He finally decided that war was necessary because Germany threatened American global ideals of democracy and peace through militarism and Prussian autocracy.
 Furthermore, it was a threat to American commerce on the high seas, and to American rights as a neutral.
 Public opinion, elite opinion, and Members of Congress gave Wilson strong support by April 1917.
 The U.S. took an independent role and did not have a formal alliance with Britain or France.